airspace-rs/airspace-server/README.md

 (later)

-- Support multiple version of the Runescape client (317, 508 etc).
+- Support multiple version of the Runescape Client (317, 508 etc).

 # Contributing